 Moisturize, Moisturize, Moisturize!

-If there’s one thing every dermatologist, esthetician, and skincare enthusiast agrees on, it’s this: moisturizing is non-negotiable for dry and eczema-prone skin.
+If there's one thing every dermatologist, esthetician, and skincare enthusiast agrees on, it's this: moisturizing is non-negotiable for dry and eczema-prone skin.
+Full stop.

 A 2014 study published in the Journal of Allergy and Clinical Immunology found that regular moisturizer use from infancy significantly reduced the risk of eczema development in high-risk babies.
 The skin barrier function improved dramatically with consistent hydration.
+That's not a small finding — that's proof moisturizing works at a foundational level.

 For adults managing existing dryness or eczema, the goal is to lock in moisture before it escapes.
 Creams and ointments outperform lotions here because they contain more occlusive agents — think petrolatum, shea butter, or dimethicone.
 Lotions often feel lighter, but they evaporate faster.